containers/podman-desktop/website/docs/kubernetes/kind/pushing-an-image-to-kind.md

 See the [Kind Quickstart](https://kind.sigs.k8s.io/docs/user/quick-start/#loading-an-image-into-your-cluster) for details.

-Older versions of Kind do not allow you to list loaded images.
 Therefore, create a Pod that uses the loaded image.

 1. Create a `verify_my_image.yaml` Kubernetes YAML file on your workstation.